My child’s being bullied at school. What can I do about it?

 My child’s failing maths.
 Can I get help for him?

-There are different options for helping your child with their maths:
+There are different options for helping your child if they are struggling with their school work:

-Talking to the maths teacher is a good way to get a better understanding of why your child is failing maths.
-What areas of maths does your child struggle with?
-Are there behavioural problems as well?
-Is your child having problems paying attention in class?
-Your maths teacher might offer some useful advice, and will know about any extra maths tutoring available through the school.
+Talking to the teacher (e.g. at a parent-teacher interview) is a good way to get a better understanding of how your child is doing and what might be stopping them from doing better.
+It may be due to behavioural problems or your child may have problems paying attention in class.
+The teacher might offer some useful advice, and will know about any extra tutoring available (if this is likely to help).
 Many schools run homework clubs too.

 There are many great websites offering help and support with school subjects, for example: